Tauranga Volcanic Centre: Geology

+Compositional analysis has linked the Maungatūtū/Mount Misery dome that is dated to 2.69 ± 0.03 Ma to the younger nearby undated Greenpark and Pukunui rhyolite domes.

-The Otawa stratovolcano erupted first as long ago as 2.95 million years ago south of Tauranga and has hornblende and pyroxene basaltic andesite to dacite lavas and breccias with a present area of 35 km2.
+The Otawa stratovolcano erupted first as long ago as 2.95 million years ago south of Tauranga.
+It has hornblende and pyroxene basaltic andesite to dacite lavas and breccias with a present area of 35 km2.
 The most northern Bowentown dome is assigned to the Centre tentatively which has the advantage of a possible separation of about 2 million years in known activity of the Coromandel Volcanic Zone to its north from that of the Tauranga Volcanic Centre.
 Minden Peak may have erupted most recently of all the volcanoes in the Centre.

 Relations to other volcanic activity

 At the same approximate time the Centre was active to its west in Zealandia the Alexandra Volcanic Group was active.